teateatea/heartbreaker/Character Classes/Fighter Disciplines.md

 ---
 [[Fighter]]
 ___
 Fighters choose a Discipline at 1st level, and gain relevant aspects and abilities based on that training.
 When the Fighter gains a Level, they progress to the next step of their Discipline: First **A**, then **B**, then **C**, and finally **D**.
+They also gain a Ken from each step of their Discipline.

 Fighters may study multiple Disciplines, but only progress in one Discipline per Level, and cannot skip steps in any Discipline.
+When a Fighter chooses a Discipline beyond their first, they gain one item from that Disciplines Starting Equipment list, and only gain a Ken the next time they progress in that Discipline.

 ---
 ##### Fighter Disciplines